Johns Hopkins Blue Jays: Women's lacrosse

+From the team's inception in 1976 through the 1998 season, the Blue Jays women competed at the NCAA Division III level.
+They switched to Division I starting in the 1999 season.
+The Blue Jays were members of the American Lacrosse Conference until its dissolution in 2014, competed as an independent during the 2015 and 2016 seasons, and officially joined the Big Ten on July 1, 2016, making the 2017 season the first season of Big Ten Conference play for the Blue Jays.
+The Blue Jays became the seventh women's lacrosse program in the conference.

 Championships

 The school's most prominent sports team is its men's lacrosse team, which has won 44 national titles — nine NCAA Division I (2007, 2005, 1987, 1985, 1984, 1980, 1979, 1978, 1974), 29 United States Intercollegiate Lacrosse Association (USILA), and six Intercollegiate Lacrosse Association (ILA) titles.
 Hopkins' lacrosse rivals include Princeton University, Syracuse University, the University of Virginia, and a budding rivalry with Duke University due to intense recent competition, including one-goal victories over the Blue Devils in both the 2005 and 2007 NCAA Championships and in the NCAA semifinals in the 2008; its primary intrastate rivals are Loyola University Maryland, Towson University, the United States Naval Academy, and the University of Maryland.
 The rivalry with Maryland is the most prominent in college lacrosse and the two teams have met 105 times.
 On June 3, 2013, it was announced that Johns Hopkins would be joining the Big Ten Conference as a Sport Affiliate member in Men's Lacrosse starting in 2015.

-The Blue Jays Men's soccer team has won eight Centennial Conference Regular Season titles along with another four ECAC titles previously to joining the Centennial Conference in 1993.
+The Blue Jays men's soccer team has won eight Centennial Conference Regular Season titles along with another four ECAC titles previously to joining the Centennial Conference in 1993.
 The team has reached the NCAA tournament 12 times in the program's history.
 The team is currently on a streak of 16 winning seasons and has had over 20 All-American selections.

+The women's soccer team has won 15 Centennial Conference championships since 1996, and won its first NCAA Division III Women's Soccer Championship in 2022.

 Hopkins also has an acclaimed fencing team, which has ranked in the top three of Division III teams in the past few years and in 2007 defeated the University of North Carolina, a Division I team, for the first time.
 The Swimming team also has ranked in the top two of Division III for the last 10 years.
 Hopkins also has a century-old rivalry with McDaniel College (formerly Western Maryland College), playing the Green Terrors 83 times in football since the first game in 1894.